 One area I refuse to comprise in is my family’s impact on the environment where I can help it.
 Sometimes it’s hard, and most of the time the more wasteful solution is easier, but I honestly sleep a little easier knowing that I did my part.

 Plastic Ziploc baggies are pretty easy to go through.
 Even though some of you are doing your bit by washing and re-using them, when you consider the reduction of raw materials, emissions from shipping, landfill space, etc., taking these out of your home starts to make a lot of sense.
 It doesn’t matter if you use them for kid’s lunches or just for storage, there are functional (and cool) alternatives.
 I mean, what’s cooler than a sweet stainless steel lunchbox??
+Plastic is a huge contributor to global warming.
+It’s always best to use jute-friendly bagging.

 For Kids Lunches